DuganLJ/bradfordassay/README.md

 After installing the package, users should just be able to run bradfordassay::BradfordAssay() and all the work should be done by the machine.

+You may or may not need to go to the folder where the package is saved and change the name of the RData to ".RData" to get it working properly.